• Skip to main content

 Aside from quality control, the overall initial build quality is always great, too.
 Even the cheaper instruments are built to surprising quality standards for their respective price categories.

 This also goes for hardware and wiring.
-Both are always done with great care and precision.
+Both are always done with great care and precision, whether it is an active or a passive bass.

 While we’re at it, Ibanez basses of all price categories come with some pretty great tone-shaping options.